raynasun0109/CarTrawlerInterview/README.md

 ## Introduction
 1. A simple website for car rental business
 2. Used React.js for frontend, Antd as UI library, Redux as state management tool
-3. Responsive for pc, ipad and Iphone 6/7/8/Plus
+3. Responsive for most of the pc, ipad, phone screen
 4. Implement shopping cart feature
 5. Car list filter feature